albertogasparin/react-adone/docs/basics/actions.md

 ### Async actions

-Like [redux-thunk](https://github.com/reduxjs/redux-thunk), basket actions can be async and you can call `setState` as many time as you need.
+Like [redux-thunk](https://github.com/reduxjs/redux-thunk), store actions can be async and you can call `setState` as many time as you need.
 Please note that changes to the state are applied immediately, so you should always use `getState` to query for a value.
 If you cache in a variable the result of `getState` you might accidentally use stale data.

 ```js
 const actions = {